|Title:||Head Men's Basketball Coach|

 2016 Atlantic 10 Coach of the Year

-The St. Bonaventure men’s basketball program has reached unforeseen heights under head coach Mark Schmidt, who begins his ninth season in charge of the program in 2015-16.
+The St. Bonaventure men’s basketball program has reached unforeseen heights under head coach Mark Schmidt, who has now completed nine seasons in charge of the program.

 Mark Schmidt Photo Gallery

-Schmidt is already sixth on St. Bonaventure's all-time coaching wins list.
+Schmidt is third on St. Bonaventure's all-time coaching wins list.
 His 100th win at Bona's came at home on Jan.
 22, 2014, against La Salle.

 In 2013-14, he led St. Bonaventure to an 18-15 record and a ninth place finish in the Atlantic 10.
 The Bonnies were picked to finish 12th in the conference’s preseason poll.
 St. Bonaventure advanced to the semifinals of the A-10 Tournament for the second time in the last three seasons, defeating No. 1 seed Saint Louis in the quarterfinals.
 The Bonnies also recorded the most non-conference wins in a season (10) by a St. Bonaventure team since 1997 and defeated two ranked teams (UMass and Saint Louis).
 All four of the Bonnies’ 2013-14 seniors will graduated -- Danny Farrell (business management), Charlon Kloof (finance), Marquise Simmons (journalism & mass communications) and Matthew Wright (history), and all but Farrell are expected to play professionally.

 Schmidt’s blue-collar efforts to revive the tradition-rich program resulted in an unprecedented season in 2011-12.
 The Bonnies won their first-ever Atlantic 10 Championship title and earned a trip to the NCAA Tournament, where they held a lead on No. 3 Florida State for nearly the entire game but narrowly lost by three points in the closing seconds of the Second Round.